 Christa Steele became the youngest CEO in the United States to lead a $3.5 billion asset size bank located in the San Francisco Bay Area.
 Her career spans close to 25 years, which began as a bank teller while attending college.
-As a former public company CEO with $500 million in market cap and revenue in excess of $120 million annually, she improved core earnings 43% in a single calendar year, doubled the bank’s value in less than two years, and successfully led the bank’s sale for a premium in 2015.
+As a former public company CEO with $500 million in market cap, she led the improvement of core earnings 43% in a single calendar year, doubled the bank’s value in less than two years, and successfully led the bank’s sale for a premium in 2015.

-Steele is a partner of a highly successful investment bank with 10 locations across the United States.
-She currently serves on the board of directors for FIG Partners in Georgia, Sasser Family Holdings in Illinois, the NACD Northern California Chapter, and Pacific Coast Banking School in Washington.
+Steele is a former partner and board member of FIG Partners, a highly successful investment bank with 10 locations across the United States.
+In April 2019, FIG Partners was acquired by Janney Montgomery Scott.
+She currently serves on the board of directors for Recology in California; OFG Bancorp in Puerto Rico; Sasser Family Holdings in Illinois; the NACD Northern California Chapter; and Pacific Coast Banking School in Washington.
+She is also a board organizer for Robinhood Bank NA.
 Her expertise leading a complex, highly scrutinized, and regulated company provides a desirable and diverse skill set transferable across multiple industry verticals.

 Steele was honored by the San Francisco Business Times as a most influential leader in Bay Area business and by Crowe Horwath for driving significant financial performance improvement.
 For the better part of three years, her time has been spent on a variety of digital technology initiatives in and outside of financial services.
 She is a well-known speaker and thought leader of blockchain technology, digital disruption, and why artificial intelligence, big data, and the use of predictive analytics must be considered when evaluating a company’s overall digital and corporate strategy.